Neural 3D Video Synthesis from Multi-view Video: Related Work

-\paragraph{\textbf{Neural Rendering Approaches}} More recently, learning-based methods such as \citet{huang2018dvv} achieve volumetric video capture for human performances from sparse camera views. \citet{bansal20204d} focus on more general scenes.
-They decompose them into a static and dynamic component, re-project information based on estimated coarse depth, and employ a U-Net in screen space to convert the intermediate result to realistic imagery.
-Neural Volumes~\cite{Lombardi19tog} employs volume rendering in combination with a view-conditioned decoder network to parameterize dynamic sequences of single objects. \citet{broxton2020immersive} enable 6DoF video for VR applications based on independent alpha-textured meshes that can be streamed at the rate of hundreds of Mb/s.
+\qheading{3D Video Synthesis for Dynamic Scenes.} Techniques in this category enable view synthesis for dynamic scenes and might also enable interpolation across time.
+For video synthesis, \cite{kanade1997virtualized} pioneers in showing the possibility of explicitly capture geometry and textures. \cite{Zitnick2004high} proposes a temporal layered representation that can be compressed and replayed at an interactive rate.
+Reconstruction and animation is particularly well studied for humans~\cite{carranza2003free, starck2007surface, guo2019relightables}, but is usually performed model-based and/or only works with high-end capture setups. \cite{li2012temporally} captures temporally consistent surfaces by tracking and completion. \cite{Collet2015fvv} proposes a system for capturing and compressing streamable 3D video with high-end hardware.
+More recently, learning-based methods such as \cite{huang2018dvv} achieve volumetric video capture for human performances from sparse camera views. \cite{bansal20204d} focus on more general scenes.
+They decompose them into a static and dynamic component, re-project information based on estimated coarse depth, and employ a U-Net in screen space to convert the intermediate result to realistic imagery. \cite{bemana2020xfields} uses a neural network for space-time and illumination interpolation. \cite{yoon2020novel} uses a model-based step for merging the estimated depth maps to a unified representation that can be rendered from novel views.
+Neural Scene Flow Fields \cite{li2021neural} incorporates a static background model.
+Space-time Neural Irradiance Fields \cite{xian2021space} employs video depth estimation to supervise a space-time radiance field. \cite{gao2021freeviewvideo} recently proposes a time-conditioned radiance field, supervised by its own predicted flow vectors.
+These works have limited view angle due to their single-view setting and require additional supervision, such as depth or flow. \cite{park2021nerfies, pumarola2020d, tretschk2021nonrigid, du2021neural} explicitly model dynamic scenes by a warp field or velocity field to deform a canonical radiance field.
+STaR \cite{yuan2021starcvpr} models scenes of rigidly moving objects using several canonical radiance fields that are rigidly transformed.
+These methods cannot model challenging dynamic events such as topology changes.
+Several radiance field approaches have been proposed for modeling digital humans \cite{gafni2021dynamic, Raj2021PixelalignedVA, peng2021neural, 2021narf, liu2021neural}, but they can not directly be applied to general non-rigid scenes.
+Furthermore, there have been efforts in improving neural radiance fields for in-the-wild scenes \cite{martinbrualla2020nerfw}, generalization across scenes.
+HyperNeRF~\cite{park2021hypernerf} is a concurrent work on dynamic novel view synthesis, but they focus on monocular video in a short sequence.
+Neural Volumes~\cite{Lombardi19tog} employs volume rendering in combination with a view-conditioned decoder network to parameterize dynamic sequences of single objects.
+Their results are limited in resolution and scene complexity due to the inherent $O(n^3)$ memory complexity. \cite{broxton2020siggraph} enable 6DoF video for VR applications based on independent alpha-textured meshes that can be streamed at the rate of hundreds of Mb/s.
 This approach employs a capture setup with 46 cameras and requires a large training dataset to construct a strong scene-prior.
-In contrast, we seek a unified space-time representation that enables continuous viewpoint and time interpolation, while being able to represent an entire multi-view video sequence of $10$ second in as little as $28$MB.
+In contrast, we seek a unified space-time representation that enables continuous viewpoint and time interpolation, while being able to represent an entire multi-view video sequence of $10$ seconds in as little as $28$MB.